jaszczurga/MyShopBackend/README.md

 ```
 * **Error messages**
     * **Code:404
-      "message": "No such element found in database"
+      "messageDto": "No such element found in database"

 ## 3. Delete image by Id